kjloveless/kjloveless/README.md

 ### Hi there 👋

 About:
-- Delphi developer by day.
+- Delphi developer by day
-- .NET <3
-- Deno fan

 - 🔭 I’m currently working on ...
   - zish - a shell written (Zig)